RenardDesNeiges/CTNN_Policies_DERL/README.md

 * Recurrent Policies
   * Stateful models
   * Env support
+  * PPO support
-* Debug gradient explosion problem
+* Debug
+  * Add action variance measurements to log
+* Implement a recurrent CT-RNN model
+* Implement a recurrent Liquid Time-Constant Neural network model

 **Todo**
 * Debug
-  * Fix the non-ode class not work with the framework modifications
+  * Fix the non-recurrent node/ltc/ctrnn class not working with the framework modifications
   * Make the MLP class work with the framework modifications
-* Recurrent Policies
-  * PPO support ???
+* Write environment masking preprocessing class
 * Write visualization code to output
   * videos of the experiments
   * internal state evolution of the RNNs